 - System Commissioning

 USF has resumed in-person campus tours.
 For more information, select which campus you would like to tour:

 Or you can sign up for a guided virtual tour to learn about our campuses from current students:

 Frequently Asked Questions by Audience

-Please refer to the pages linked below to find answers to frequently asked questions regarding the University of South Florida's response to the coronavirus pandemic and the multiphase approach to returning to campus.
-For additional questions about USF and coronavirus, visit usf.edu/covidquestions
+Please refer to the pages linked below to find answers to frequently asked questions.
+To submit additional questions about USF and coronavirus, visit usf.edu/covidquestions